Xunnamius/projector-pipeline/README.md

 ## Documentation

-Further documentation for using the NPM package can be found under [`docs/`][docs].
+Further documentation for using the npm package can be found under [`docs/`][docs].
 See [ARCHITECTURE.md][architecture] and [CONTRIBUTING.md][contributing] for more details on the pipeline.